-You can also open the version dialog box by a right-click as shown above, or by left-clicking the version column of a document.
+You can also open the version dialog box by left-clicking the version column of a document.

-Users may choose between adding a link, adding an attachment, or both at the same time during the Outlook ND Attach function.
+Users may choose between adding a link, adding an attachment, or both at the same time:

-ndOffice Echo vs NetDocuments online Echo folder – There are two echo folders.
-The echo settings located at ND online Settings > Workstation Settings will apply to both echo locations, including ndOffice, except for the location of the ndOffice echo folder. ndOffice determines the location of its echo folder and cannot be relocated.
+The echo settings located at ND online Settings > Workstation Settings will apply to the ndOffice echo folder, except for the location of the ndOffice echo folder. ndOffice determines the location of its echo folder and cannot be relocated.

 ndOffice provides four options for Microsoft Word documents regarding the location of the Document ID, under Settings: